Rob Kapilow

 Kapilow’s range of activities is astonishingly broad, including his What Makes It Great?® presentations (now for over 20 seasons in New York and Boston), his family compositions and Family Musik® events, his Citypieces, corporate programs, and residencies with institutions as diverse as the National Gallery of Canada and Stanford University.
 The reach of his interactive events and activities is wide, from Native American tribal communities in Montana and inner-city high school students in Louisiana to audiences in Kyoto, Istanbul, and Kuala Lumpur, and from tots barely out of diapers to musicologists in Ivy League programs.

 Kapilow is an award-winning composer, conductor, author, and commentator.
-He is currently working on a new large-scale choral/orchestral composition, We Came to America, based on inter-generational immigrant stories premiering in January 2024.
+His newest large-scale choral/orchestral composition, We Came to America, based on inter-generational immigrant stories premiered in January 2024.
 A G. Schirmer composer of a wide range of solo, chamber, orchestral, and operatic music; he was the first composer to be granted the rights to set Dr. Seuss’ words to music, and his setting of Green Eggs and Ham has been called “the most successful piece written for families this half-century.”

 He is currently working on two new books for Norton/Liveright—the first on the music of the Woodstock Generation, and he is an award-winning author of three previous book including All You Have to Do is Listen which won the PSP Prose Award for Best Book in Music and the Performing Arts, What Makes it Great? the first book designed for the iPad with embedded musical examples, and Listening for America: Inside the Great American Songbook from Gershwin to Sondheim which was a finalist for the prestigious Marfield Prize.